ciaracade/bme-it-bot/models/README.md

 # Notes
-- representing the data and business logic
+- data models of tickets and users

+users: tickets[]